Occupational Safety and Health

 Activities in Asia/Oceania

-Occupational health and safety monthly patrols and facility inspections by an external organization
+Occupational health and safety patrols and Occupational Health and Safety Month

 (Olympus Vietnam Co., Ltd.)